BlasBenito/distantia/README.md

 rm(climate, climate.autosum, climate.distances, climate.psi)
 ```

-# Permutation test to assess the significance of psi values
+# Restricted permutation test to assess the significance of dissimilarity values

-**THIS SECTION IS A WORK IN PROGRESS**

 One question that may arise when comparing time series is “to what
 extent are dissimilarity values random?”.
 Answering this question